rabibiswal/rabibiswal.github.io/_posts/2016-12-26-unit-testing-best-practices.md

 ---
 layout: post
-title: Adapter Design Pattern
+title: Unit Testing - Best Practices
 ---

 I can't stress on the importance of unit testing.
-We all know importance and benefits of unit testing.
+We all know the importance and benefits of unit testing.
 However, many teams fail to use this tool to their benefits due to different reasons :

 - Failing to realize the importance
 - Project pressure, lack of time